TERP: Reliable Planning in Uneven Outdoor Environments using Deep Reinforcement Learning: Results and Analysis

 The CEG values in Table \ref{tab:comparison_table} imply that our method attempts to reach the goal by following the least-cost waypoints, which eventually result in minimum elevation gradients along the trajectory.
 However, this could lead to longer trajectories and higher deviations from the goal direction than other methods.
 The results in Table \ref{tab:comparison_table} validate that TERP can achieve better success rates while maintaining comparable trajectory lengths.

 We observe that navigating in a city environment with curbs higher than the robot's ground clearance is a challenging task for all the methods.
 Comparatively small elevation gains of the curb regions could possibly lead to erroneous trajectories.
-However, TERP with attention outperforms all the other methods in terms of success rate (113\% improvement w.r.t ego-graph) by attending to the critical elevation gradients near the curb (see Fig. \ref{fig:Testing-scenarios}b and d).
+However, TERP with attention outperforms all the other methods in terms of success rate (113\% improvement w.r.t ego-graph) by attending to the critical elevation gradients near the curb (see Fig. \ref{fig:Testing-scenarios}b and f).

 \textbf{Ablation Study for the Attention Module:} We compare navigation performance of TERP with and without the attention module.
 TERP without attention utilizes input elevation maps as the cost-map to find least-cost waypoints.
 Hence, trajectories generated by this approach select waypoints based on the locally minimum elevations.
-In contrast, TERP with attention follows the least-cost waypoints by attending to spatially critical elevation changes along the robot's trajectory(see Fig. \ref{fig:Costmap_computataion}c).
+In contrast, TERP with attention follows the least-cost waypoints by attending to spatially critical elevation changes along the robot's trajectory (see Fig. \ref{fig:Costmap_computataion}c).
 Hence, the attention module improves the robot's spatial awareness to perform safe navigation tasks (See CEG in Table \ref{tab:comparison_table}, yellow and pink paths in Fig. \ref{fig:Testing-scenarios}).

 \textbf{Computational Complexity:} We compare TERP's execution times with GANav \cite{ganav}, a state-of-the-art semantic segmentation method.
-TERP is computationally light enough to perform in real-time with execution times between 0.08-0.1 seconds, while GANav takes 0.32-0.39 seconds on the same processing hardware.
+TERP is computationally light enough to perform in real-time with execution times between 0.08-0.1 seconds (10-12.5Hz), while GANav takes 0.32-0.39 seconds on the same processing hardware.

-\textbf{Decoupled vs. end-to-end:} Based on the end-to-end Attn-DRL network's trajectories in simulation (Fig. \ref{fig:Testing-scenarios}a and b) and in the real-world (Fig. \ref{fig:cover-image} and \ref{fig:Testing-scenarios}c and d), we observe a significant degradation in performance.
+\textbf{Decoupled vs. end-to-end:} Based on the end-to-end Attn-DRL network's trajectories in simulation (Fig. \ref{fig:Testing-scenarios}a to \ref{fig:Testing-scenarios}d) and in the real-world (Fig. \ref{fig:cover-image} and Fig. \ref{fig:Testing-scenarios}e to \ref{fig:Testing-scenarios}h), we observe a significant degradation in performance.
 In contrast, TERP exhibits similar performance in both cases.
 Additionally, TERP also guarantees least-cost dynamic feasible waypoints, while the end-to-end network cannot.